Kozea/Radicale/pages/user_documentation.rst

 -------------

 With the htpasswd access, many encryption methods are available, and crypt is the default one in Radicale.
-Unfortunately, the ``crypt`` module is not unavailable on Windows, you have to pick another method on this OS.
+Unfortunately, the ``crypt`` module is unavailable on Windows, you have to pick another method on this OS.